Pradeepan544/Online_Payment_Fraud_Detection/README.md

 * Decision Tree
 * K-Nearest Neighbour
 * Support Vector Machine
-* Logistic Regression
+* Logistic Regression.
-These models were trained and evaluated to determine their effectiveness in detecting fraudulent transactions.
+* These models were trained and evaluated to determine their effectiveness in detecting fraudulent transactions.
 Feature importance analysis was also performed to identify which factors are most significant in predicting fraud.

 ## 📝 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.